bramus/react-from-scratch-exercises/03-simpleform/README.md

 ## Assignment

-1. Adjust `<SearchForm />` so that its search value is stored in State.
+1. Adjust `<App />` so that the form's search value is stored in a state variable, triggered by its `onChange` event

+    - 💡 The first argument of an eventhandler is the `event` object.
+From it you can access the current element using `event.target`.
+See [https://reactjs.org/docs/handling-events.html](https://reactjs.org/docs/handling-events.html) for more info

-2. Log the contents of the state value when pressing the “Go!” button
+2. Log the contents of the state value when submitting the form (``)

 ## Goals